sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless-site.md

-# Build a Serverless Site with Dynamic Content using Lambda, API Gateway, S3 and Route53
+#Build a Serverless Site with Dynamic Content using Lambda, API Gateway, S3 and Route53

 In this tutorial, you will learn how to deploy a serverless website utilizing Lambda, API Gateway, S3 and Route53.
 The use of Route53 is optional if you do not wish you use your own domain name.

-In order to follow along you will need: an AWS account, basic HTML knowledge and
+In order to follow along you will need to login to or create an AWS account.

 #Step